2022 Illinois House of Representatives election: District 76

-The district has been represented by Democrat Lance Yednock since January 9, 2019.
+The district had been represented by Democrat Lance Yednock since January 9, 2019.
 Yednock was re-elected with 54.4% of the vote in 2020.
-Jason Haskell is challenging Yednock as a Republican.
+Jason Haskell, a construction manager, was the Republican nominee.

 District 77

-The district has been represented by Democrat Kathleen Willis since January 9, 2013.
+The district had been represented by Democrat Kathleen Willis since January 9, 2013.
 Willis was re-elected with 67.2% of the vote in 2020.
-Willis is facing Norma Hernandez, a Triton College trustee, for the Democratic nomination.
+Willis was defeated by Norma Hernandez, a Triton College trustee, for the Democratic nomination.
+Anthony Airdo, a project manager and perennial candidate for the 77th district, was the Republican nominee.

 District 78

-The district has been represented by Democrat Camille Lilly since her appointment in April 2010.
+The district had been represented by Democrat Camille Lilly since her appointment in April 2010.
 Lilly was re-elected with 83.3% of the vote in 2020.
+She faced no other ballot-listed candidates in the general election.

 District 79

 The district had been represented by Republican Jackie Haas since December 8, 2020.
 Haas was first elected with 63.8% of the vote in 2020.
+Erin Slone, a Park Forest village trustee, defeated Robert Ellington-Snipes, a supervisor at Kankakee High School, for the Democratic nomination.

 District 80

-The district has been represented by Democrat Anthony DeLuca since his appointment in March 2009.
+The district had been represented by Democrat Anthony DeLuca since his appointment in March 2009.
 DeLuca was re-elected with 79.8% of the vote in 2020.
+Al Kuypers Sr. was the Republican nominee.

 District 81

-The district has been represented by Democrat Anne Stava-Murray since January 9, 2019.
+The district had been represented by Democrat Anne Stava-Murray since January 9, 2019.
 Stava-Murray was re-elected with 52.6% of the vote in 2020.
-She is running for re-election in the 81st district, going against Republican candidate Paul Leong.
+She ran for re-election in the 81st district and defeated Republican nominee and Naperville councilman Paul Leong in the general election.

 District 82

-The district has been represented by Republican Leader Jim Durkin since his January 2006 appointment.
+The district had been represented by Republican Leader Jim Durkin since his January 2006 appointment.
 Durkin was re-elected with 65.8% of the vote in 2020.
+He faced no other ballot-listed candidates in the general election.